 ~ Saint Teresa of Avila, ‘Conceptions of the Love of God’

 God is in a hurry!
 The collapse of Western civilization is all around us.
 We are called to stand still in the midst of chaos, violence, and disorder, as we build a house of love for others in our hearts.
 The walls inside our hearts are breaking down.
 The restoration is speeding up within us.

 “Be still, and know that I am God.” – Psalm 46:10 (NIV)

+Love is the only reality.
+We have dedicated and consecrated ourselves to gospel love, not human love.
+This is what our lives are meant to incarnate.
 Our primary charism is to love God passionately, and to love and accept ourselves according to our God-given uniqueness.
 Then we can love one another.
 Never has it been more important that others touch the reality of God living in, with, and through each of us.

 This begins at Mass.

 ~ Meditations for spiritual pilgrims by Jean Fox, Madonna House Apostolate